geronimo-iia/async-rx/README.md

 Implementation is based on:

 - async function with curio framework
-- python 3.8 Protocol declaration, and extra support for python 3.6 and 3.7
+- user Protocol declaration for type checking
 - our friends: poetry, flake8, black, isort, pytest, mypy, sphinx, tox, travis ...
 - a taste of namedtuple
 - a lot of closed variable, clojure function, inner function